Microsoft's New Edge Browser Logo Looks...NSFW to Me

 While we may still not know when the final version of Microsoft’s Chromium-based Edge browser is coming out, we got our first look at its logo this weekend.
 The redesigned icon was the reward for solving an elaborate Easter egg hunt inside the latest Canary versions of Edge.
 Apropos of its wave design, the puzzle’s final leg involved beating a hidden surfing minigame.

 Other than still spelling out the letter e, this new logo ditches any element that could possibly make you think of Microsoft’s previous doomed browser, Internet Explorer.
-It’s really obvious when you lay out the company’s icons from the last two decades side by side, as the Twitter user below did.
+It’s really obvious when you lay out the company’s icons from the last two decades side by side, as the Verge’s Tom Warren did in the tweet below.

 This time around there’s no sans serif font, no orbiting ring, hell Microsoft went so overboard trying to distance this iteration with minimalist styling that it barely even looks like an e.
 More like the lovechild of an e and a c, which I suppose makes sense in a way: Chromium.
 Edge.

-Note: Clarification: 11/4/2019, 7:20 a.m.
-ET: A previous version of this article cited the tweet of a Twitter user who had copied the Verge’s Tom Warren.
-We’ve updated the article to cite Warren instead.